Community Safety Technology Roll-Out Plan 2026–2031

-We have a mobile CCTV Trailer which is deployed in areas of need to assist police by gathering evidence.
-We are also leasing five mobile CCTV units.
-Local police inform us of any areas they would like to be considered in the deployment schedule for our CCTV assets, based on crime data.
+Our mobile CCTV units are deployed in areas of need to assist police by gathering evidence.
+Local police inform us of any areas they would like to be considered in the deployment schedule for our mobile CCTV assets.

-- Report all incidents at that location to police on 131 444 – remember, police help determine locations based on their data so if there is an issue in a particular location then police should know about it!
+Remember to report all incidents to police on 131 444 – police help determine our mobile CCTV locations based on their data, so if there is an issue in a particular location then police should know about it.

 Frequently asked questions

-No – the intention of CCTV system is to record publicly accessible areas and the activities that take place in those areas.
+No – the intention of the City’s CCTV network is to record publicly accessible areas and the activities that take place in those areas.
+The City uses video surveillance for asset protection and to capture evidence that may assist police in investigations.
 Maintaining the privacy of private property owners and occupiers is a priority for us when operating video surveillance.
-The intention of cameras will not be to record private property or business premises.
+The City has a CCTV Code of Practice in place for any video surveillance owned and operated by us.

 As all our CCTV assets are registered on the WA Police Cam-Map WA system, Police contact us to request CCTV footage when an incident takes place within the scope of one of our assets.